- Training Programs

 It is our hope that this list of requirements will offer you some guidance in this rotation.
 If there is any way that we can improve or help you gain more education from the time you have spent with us, do not hesitate to let me know.

-Kathy Jones, 3rd & 4th Year Musculoskeletal Surgery in Medicine Clerkship Student Coordinator
+Carrie Heinemann, 3rd & 4th Year Musculoskeletal Surgery in Medicine Clerkship Student Coordinator